-If you skate so many hours a day, you have little time for other activities.
-My wife supports my skating, but it was a burden on her since she was often home alone or had to accompany me to skating events.
+If you skate for so many hours a day, you have little time for other activities.
+My wife supports my skating, but it was a burden on her since she was often home alone or accompanied me to skating events.

 What are the social skates like where you live?
 Are you involved them?

-We have a great skate community in Duesseldorf (www.dusfor.de), We skate 3 times a week in the evening and in addition we do many weekend tours.
-Nine evenings a year we have the Skate Night Duesseldorf in which up to 5,000 skaters participate.
-I am a supporter at the Skate Night.
+We have a great skate community in Duesseldorf (www.dusfor.de); we skate 3 times a week in the evening and do many weekend tours.
+Nine evenings a year, we have the Skate Night Duesseldorf, in which up to 5,000 skaters participate.
+I am a supporter of the Skate Night.

 Did you have days you wanted to give up from exhaustion?